February 17, 2012

 Earlier this year, a man broke into a Leaside home in hopes of squatting in the residence.
 In the case, a woman returned home from walking her dog to find a strange man inside her home.
 The man ran from the home, but was caught by nearby construction workers.
 Area residents were terrified by the incident and the woman is no longer comfortable taking her daily walks.
 A home alarm system likely would have scared the intruder off and made him think twice about attempting to illegally enter someone else’s property.

-Important Crime Information from our Leaside Crime Report
+Violent Crime: Details from the Leaside Crime Report

 Last year, several students were robbed near a Leaside school by two young men.
 About 11 students were robbed by the two men who were carrying replica handguns and demanding the victims’ possessions.
 A similar robbery took place earlier this year.Two teenage suspects robbed two 12-year-olds of their cell phones and other items.
 It was reported that one man may have had a gun.
 The crime took place at about 4:00 in the afternoon.
 These crimes are similar to a rash of robberies that occurred in the area in 2009.